Internet censorship in China: Data Security Law of the People's Republic of China

-On 10 June 2021, the Data Security Law was promulgated and took effect on 1 September 2021.
+On 10 June 2021, the Data Security Law was enacted and took effect on 1 September 2021.
 The law builds on the Cybersecurity Law and significantly extends China's extraterritorial jurisdiction of its current data regulations over new categories of data.
 It establishes new rules for businesses interacting with Chinese citizens, both inside and beyond China's borders, to follow.

 Article 2 This Law shall apply to data processing activities and security supervision and regulation of such activities within the territory of the People's Republic of China.

 Where data processing outside the territory of People's Republic of China harms the national security, public interests, or the lawful rights and interests of individuals or organizations of the People's Republic of China, legal liability shall be investigated in accordance with the law.